unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 [Recipe lifecycle management](/recipe-development-lifecycle.md) is a tool used to export and import entire folders of recipes from a sandbox environment to a production environment in Workato.
 Often, recipes that you want to export from one account and import into another contain custom connectors that you have built or cloned.
 When exporting these recipes, Workato helps to export any custom connectors in the manifests as well.

 ### Exporting a manifest
-When exporting a manifest, the **latest released version** and the attached version notes of your custom connector that is used in recipes is exported as well.
+When exporting a manifest, the **latest released version** and the attached version note of your custom connector that is used in recipes are exported as well.
 [Find out more about exporting here](/recipe-development-lifecycle/export.md).

 ### Importing a manifest
 When importing a manifest, Workato first checks to see if you have an existing copy of the custom connector.
 If no existing copy is found, a new one is created with the latest released version as version 1.
 If an existing copy is found, a new latest version is created instead.
 In both cases, importing a manifest will immediately release the latest version of the custom connector for you since the recipes you are importing will be using that latest version.
 [Find out more about importing here](/recipe-development-lifecycle/import.md).